-If you’ve ever had the inkling to drug test your teen, you’ve probably experienced a mixture of apprehension and curiosity.
+If you’ve ever had the inkling about drug testing your teen, you’ve probably experienced a mixture of apprehension and curiosity.

 Is it the right thing to do?
 Will drug testing your teen cause him to push away or lose trust in you?
 Do the pros outweigh the cons?